quarbby/Today-I-learnt/parallelism.md

 Data            | VLIW, Vector           | Vector                       | ???

 *(f/c/s) means (fine/coarse/simultaneous).
 Fine/coarse multithreading
-runs only one thread at any one time; the parallelism arises from switching to another thread when the previous thread executes a high-latency instruction, thus increasing utilisation.
+runs only one thread at any one time; the "parallelism" arises from switching to another thread when the previous thread executes a high-latency instruction, thus increasing utilisation.
 The difference between fine and coarse is how often the switching is performed; for